Weather

 7-day forecast for central NC

-• Friday: Partly cloudy skies.
-High of 91.
+• Saturday: Partly cloudy skies, cooler and less humid.
+High of 74.

-• Saturday: Isolated showers and storms possible.
+• Wednesday: Mostly cloudy skies with showers and storms still looking possible.
 Highs in the low 80s.

 7-Day Forecast